deathtruth/SubnauticaMods-Deathtruth/README.md

 - Options can be changed in game at any time using the mod config menu.
 No restart required.

 # Silent Base Ambience
+Mute/unmute the following sounds via the ingame menu/config file:

-- Mute the scanner room ambient background music via the ingame menu/config file.
+- Scanner room ambient background music
-- Mute the generic "indoor sounds" you hear in the habitat via the ingame menu/config file.
+- Generic "indoor sounds" you hear in the habitat
+- Water filtration machine running sound
+- Background biome ambience sounds while inside the habitat (Useful when you mute the "indoor sounds" as these become much louder and more prominent)

+# Silent Eating
+This mod will allow you to change the eating sound in the mod menu if you prefer, otherwise you can choose no sound at all.